 Video Cover Story

 LinkedIn has worked for years to come this far and establish such a platform for us.
-With each year, it brings more or fewer changes to cope up with the demands of its users with time.
+With each year, it brings more or fewer changes to cope with the demands of its users over time.
 To be very honest, not all of them turn out to be that suitable for small businesses or personal branding.
 But one thing that I always say, there is always some way to turn anything in your favor.
 Therefore, before asking how to do any particular thing, ask yourself why to do it.
 Because with clear objectives, setting up strategies seems to be far more manageable.